 Agitated by both the tardiness of my visitors and the noise from the road I returned to the living room.
 Stroked the baby doll pleased with my choice; such a perfect gift.
 Looking down on confusion through the freshly cleaned glass, there were people and vehicles everywhere, shouting and crying, the squeal of a siren, a distant whining of an ambulance assaulted my ears.
 I backed away slowly dropping the doll to the floor, then turned to look at the table; a jagged sound coming from my windpipe startled me, it made my heart race and my stomach clench.
 Through lashes clouded with unshed tears, I thought how nice three chairs at a table can look.

 This should be a link to me reading it … fingers crossed that it works.

 I need to know 1.
 If it works

 2. If it helps the sight impaired follower.

 3. If you found it useful in any way.

 4. If you’d prefer me not to I’d like to know that also.

-Please leave a comment on the sound thank you in advance.
+Please leave a comment on the sound and my tale, thank you in advance.

 If reading it is your thing I am very interested in your views. leave me a comment as I simply love to talk, and will answer quick smart.